hamza-m-masood/multiterm-astro/src/content/posts/the-authorization-server.md

 **3.1** As discussed, the authorization server needs to authorize the client on behalf of the user so the client can receive an authorization code.
 This communication is done over the front channel, which needs to be reachable by the user's browser.
 Since most authorization servers are web servers, the authorization endpoint typically has the `/authorize` path and is always a `GET` request.

 **3.2** Firstly, when the `/authorize` endpoint is called, the authorization server finds out which client made the request.
-Normally, the client passes its identifier in the `client_id` parameter and its redirect URI in the `redirect_uri` parameter.
+Typically, the client passes its identifier in the `client_id` parameter and its redirect URI in the `redirect_uri` parameter.

 **3.3** Once the client ID has been found, the authorization server must determine if the client exists in its database of predefined clients.
 If the client does not, an error is emitted such as `{error: 'Unknown client'}`.
 A classic check is to see if the `client_id` and `redirect_uri` match what is already stored in the database.
 Since only checking the `client_id` could lead to security gaps, all the current communication is being done on the public front channel.